llelik/storagegrid-audit-analysis-calc/README.md

 |   2s      |   0.7s    |  0.2s     |

 #### Change Log

+- 2020/11/03
+  - Add SQL queries to illustrate reports that can be obtained from `showback`-mode CSV
+  - Clarify more precisely about MRSP parsing

 - 2020/11/02
   - Add `--data showback` option to extract to CSV a smaller subset of data and only rows related to main S3 and ILM operations